hexydec/htmldoc/docs/recycling.md

 ## HTML Encoding

 HTML Attribute values and Textnodes are stored internally with any HTML encoding removed.
-On output the contents of the attribute or text node is then encoded with the `htmlspecialchars()` function, this will result in any special characters that were not encoded correctly on input being encoded on output.
+On output the contents of the attribute or text node is then encoded, this will result in any special characters that were not encoded correctly on input being encoded on output.

-Any HTML entities (Except `<`, `>`, `=`, `'`, `"`) that were encoded on input, will now no longer be encoded and use the native character.
+Any HTML entities (Except `<`, `>`, `=`, `'`, `"`) that were encoded on input, will now no longer be encoded and use the native character (Note that for HTML attributes, only `&`, `<` and the quote character used to contain the attribute will be encoded).

 *This is valid for documents that are outputted with the default UTF-8 encoding.
 For other encodings, especially single-byte encodings, characters that do not have a representation in the output encoding will be represented by its HTML entity.*